olliiiver/tinyPNG/README.md

 # PNG decoder library for low memory MCUs

-Extract PNG files with a low memory foodprint.
+Extract PNG files with a low memory footprint.

 Can be used to "stream" image data to a larger display device.